Accessibility Statement for the North Sea Transition Authority

 Non-compliance with the Accessibility Regulations

-Our PDF documents fail to meet WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to have the documents converted by June 2022.
+Some of our PDF documents fail to meet WCAG 2.1 success criterion 1.1.1 (non-text content).
+We plan to have the documents converted by August 2022.
 When we publish new content, we’ll make sure our use of documents meets accessibility standards.

 Content that’s not within the scope of the Accessibility Regulations